KarloKnezevic/FuzzyControlSystem/README.md

-# Fuzzy Boat Control System (Modernized)
+# Fuzzy Boat Control System

-This project is a modernized implementation of a fuzzy control system designed to navigate a ship through a canal, avoiding collisions.
+This project is an implementation of a fuzzy control system designed to navigate a ship through a canal, avoiding collisions.
 The original codebase has been refactored to use modern Java 17 practices, with a focus on readability, modularity, and clear documentation.

 ## 🚢 Project Goal